ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 Rerun datasets, independently of the users' decision over the settings, seems to be failing.
 The calculation doesn't continue, the terminal becomes unresponsive.

 ```
+-->

 ## Congratulations!
 You've successsfully run the calculation module! 🎉

-Once the process is finished, a new folder called `MEG_qc` will be created inside your dataset's `derivatives` folder .
+Once the process is finished, a new folder called `MEG_qc` will be created inside your dataset's `derivatives` folder, with the output of MEGqc.
+If you define a specific derivative output directory, this folder will be named as the original dataset, and will have the same subfolders structure.
+* `calculation` folder: it will contain a folder per subject with a TSV and JSON files per metric, type of channel and task.
+If you re-run the calculation module with the same participant and the same or different topics, it will create more TSV and JSON files without erasing the previous.
+* `config` folder: it will contain the configuration settings of every run of the calculation module.
+* `summary_reports` folder: this will contain several folders related to the Global Quality Index.

 This folder will contain one subfolder per subject, with machine-readable files (**.tsv** and **.json**) for each metric, run and task.
 If you're following this tutorial, the path to the MEGqc derivatives might look like this:

 ```bash
 /path/to/your/dataset/ds003483/derivatives/Meg_QC/calculation/sub-009/